Michael-F-Bryan/mcc/ARCHITECTURE.md

 ### Target Support

-The compiler targets x86_64 by default but is designed to support multiple architectures through the target-lexicon crate.
+The compiler targets x86_64 by default but is designed to support multiple architectures through the `target-lexicon` crate.
+The renderer applies OS-specific conventions (e.g. macOS symbol prefixes, GNU stack note on Linux).
 Assembly generation is target-specific, while the intermediate representations are target-agnostic.

 ## Architectural Invariants